Cook smarter

 A heavy, thick-walled cooking pot with a tight-fitting lid — essential for braising, baking bread, and slow cooking.

 A Dutch oven is a heavy, thick-walled cooking pot with a tight-fitting lid, traditionally made of cast iron.
-In cooking, a Dutch oven is used for braising, baking bread, making soups and stews, deep frying, and roasting — any technique that benefits from even heat distribution and moisture retention.
+It's used for braising, baking bread, making soups and stews, deep frying, and roasting.
+Any technique that benefits from even heat distribution and moisture retention works well in one.

 The name dates to the early 18th century, when the Dutch developed a casting process for producing high-quality iron pots.
 Abraham Darby patented an English version of the technique in 1707, and the term "Dutch oven" stuck.
-Today, the design is essentially unchanged — thick walls, a heavy lid, and the ability to move from stovetop to oven.
+The design is essentially unchanged today: thick walls, a heavy lid, and the ability to go from stovetop to oven.

 What is a Dutch oven used for